dotnet/csharpstandard/standard/statements.md

 If the type of the argument to a local function is `dynamic`, the function to be called shall be resolved at compile time, not runtime.

+A local function is treated like a method, except in regard to its captured variables.
+The initial state of a captured variable inside a local function is the intersection of the nullable state of the variable at all the uses of that local function.
+A use of a local function is either a call to that function, or where it is converted to a delegate.

 ## 13.7 Expression statements

 An *expression_statement* evaluates a given expression.
 The value computed by the expression, if any, is discarded.